William T. Doyle: Author

 In 1984, Doyle published The Vermont Political Tradition, a survey of the state's political development from its formation as an independent republic in 1777 to the election of Madeline Kunin as Vermont Governor.
 He has continued to publish updates periodically since the book's first edition.

 In 2018, Doyle published a second historical work A Lasting Impression: Vermont Historical Articles and Local Politics.

 Doyle survey

-Since 1969, he has conducted the annual "Doyle Survey" of town meeting participants across Vermont.
+Beginning in 1969, Doyle conducted the annual "Doyle Survey" of town meeting participants across Vermont.
 Attracting thousands of responses annually, the Doyle poll asks respondents for their views on about a dozen issues of the day.
 Despite the poll's unscientific nature, the results are widely reported on in Vermont media and considered a barometer of current public opinion.

 2016 defeat for reelection

 In 2016, Doyle was defeated for reelection; he finished fourth among the candidates running at-large in his State Senate district; incumbents Ann Cummings (Democrat) and Anthony Pollina (Progressive/Democrat) were reelected, and the third-place finisher was Democrat Francis K. Brooks, former Majority Leader of the Vermont House of Representatives and former Sergeant-at-Arms of the Vermont State House.
 Doyle trailed Brooks by approximately 200 votes; after initially indicating that he would request a recount, Doyle ultimately decided against doing so.